UPDATES! What's new for the 2020 tax-return season?

 The Tax Center has a section that gathers our popular annotated diagrams of Form W-2.
 These can help you make sense of Form W-2 (which companies issue in January) when the reporting on the form includes income you received from stock options, restricted stock/RSUs, or employee stock purchase plans.

-If you exercised ISOs last year, your company will send you Form 3921.
+If you exercised ISOs in 2019, your company will send you Form 3921.
 If you purchased shares through an ESPP during the year, your company will send you Form 3922.
 Employers send these forms in January.
 This website has articles and FAQs with annotated diagrams of Form 3921 and Form 3922 that can help you understand these documents.

-For details on the changes brought by the Tax Cuts & Jobs Act (tax reform), including those that affect tax rates on stock compensation, see the related article elsewhere on this website.
+For details on the changes brought in 2018 by the Tax Cuts & Jobs Act (tax reform), including those that affect tax rates on stock compensation, see the related article elsewhere on this website.

 If you participate in a nonqualified deferred compensation (NQDC) plan, see our sibling website myNQDC.com for educational guidance on tax-return reporting.